masterqwerty/bdd-training/README.md

 # BDD Training

-This will be the example project I'll use to show an example of how to use cucumber.
+This will be the example project I'll use to show a quick example of the dev flow for BDD.

 ## Setup